-exams, which play a crucial role in the admission process (GPA from primary school is also taken into account).
-Although information about the admission process is not public, I can employ the following assumptions.
-Firstly, classes at primary schools are generally heterogeneous in skill distribution and pupils from one class apply to different secondary schools.
-Secondly, families do not move into new neighborhoods based on the quality of secondary schools.
+Although information about the secondary school admission process is not public, we can employ the following assumptions.
+First, classes at primary schools are generally heterogeneous and pupils from one class apply to different secondary schools.
+Second, families do not move into new neighborhoods based on the quality of secondary schools.
 These assumptions are supported by the fact that primary schools are usually not directly linked with any particular secondary school, and the mobility of families is generally fairly low.

 The admission process has been recently under reform.
-My data cover the period 1999 - 2003, when the admission process had the following form.
-Graduates from primary school send an application to two secondary schools that are of interest to them.
+Our data cover the period 1999 - 2003, when the admission process had the following form.
+First, graduates from primary school send an application to two secondary schools that are of interest to them.
 These secondary schools then select applicants based on results of entrance exams (and previous GPA).
-If an applicant is not successful in the first round, he/she enters a second round.
+If an applicant is not successful in the first round, she enters a second round4.

-This mechanism has the following implications for the proposed identification strategy.
+This mechanism has the following implications for our proposed identification strategy.
 First, there is a low chance that peers from one class at the secondary school could have interacted with each other before they were enrolled into the school.
 The second implication is that students can choose their schools based on their observed and unobserved characteristics affecting their smoking.